nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 ## Context

 As teams increasingly adopt GitHub and invest in refining development processes, there is a growing need to facilitate automated bot access to repositories, for tasks such as managing Pull Requests or integrating self-hosted runners with preferred Cloud providers.
 While GitHub's official documentation provides detailed technical instructions, it might not always offer a clear and holistic understanding of the platform's authentication and authorisation mechanisms.
 This document seeks to bridge that gap.
-It elucidates not just the "how," but also the "why," "when," and "what" behind these mechanisms, aiming to promote both effective and secure usage.
+It elucidates not just the "_how_" but also the "_why_", "_when_", and "_what_" behind these mechanisms, aiming to promote both effective and secure usage.

 ## Decision